Marseille Art Galleries, Museums, Supplies & More

 If you want to check out the best art galleries and museums in Marseille you can head to:

-The Musée Cantini offers some lovely exhibitions centered on fauvism (André Derain, Charles Camoin, Emile Othon Friesz, Alfred Lombard), early cubist experiments (Raoul Dufy, Albert Gleizes), and various post-cubist or purist movements from the 1920’s to 1940 (Amédée Ozenfant, Fernand Léger, Le Corbusier, Laure Garcin, Jacques Villon).
+For a variety of lovely exhibitions centered on fauvism (André Derain, Charles Camoin, Emile Othon Friesz, Alfred Lombard), early cubist experiments (Raoul Dufy, Albert Gleizes), and various post-cubist or purist movements from the 1920’s to 1940 (Amédée Ozenfant, Fernand Léger, Le Corbusier, Laure Garcin, Jacques Villon) you should go to The Musée Cantini which is open from 9am to 6pm throughout the week except for Monday.

-The Frac (Fonds Régionaux d’Art Contemporain) is a group of institutions dedicated to contemporary art.
-They have sponsored contemporary artists for more than three decades, having been founded in 1982 as a collaborative effort by national and regional governments.
+The Frac (Fonds Régionaux d’Art Contemporain) is a group of institutions dedicated to contemporary art that has sponsored contemporary artists for more than three decades having been founded in 1982 as a collaborative effort by national and regional governments.
 The Frac Provence-Alpes-Côte d’Azur is housed in a building designed by Japanese architect Kengo Kuma and constructed as part of the Euroméditerranée project in the neighborhood of Joliette.

-Artcade Galerie des Grands Bains Douches opened in 1993 and is housed in old baths and showers that have been converted into exhibition spaces.
-However, the gallery has invested in a facility known as La vitrine, which is located at 29 rue de la Bibliothèque and opens immediately onto the street.
-A showcase area that transforms into a work, a one-of-a-kind piece, capturing the attention and gaze of passers-by, thanks to the intervention of the guest artist.
+Artcade Galerie des Grands Bains Douches is open from 3pm to 7pm Tuesday through Saturday after beginning in 1993 and it is housed in old baths and showers that have been converted into exhibition spaces.
+The gallery has also invested in a facility known as La vitrine which is located at 29 rue de la Bibliothèque and opens immediately onto the street.

-Diem Perdidi is a non-profit organization founded in 1990 with the mission of promoting visual artists from the Provence Alpes Côte d’Azur region.
-Diem Perdidi has been the director of Marseille’s Galerie du Tableau, rue Sylvabelle, since 1991.
-It’s a modest place that has grown larger over time and there have been almost two thousand exhibits thus far, with more on the way.
+Diem Perdidi is a non-profit organization that was founded in 1990 with the mission of promoting visual artists from the Provence Alpes Côte d’Azur region.
+Diem Perdidi has been the director of Marseille’s Galerie du Tableau since 1991 and today it is open every day of the week except Sunday and has hosted over two thousand exhibits.

-Galerie Béa Ba has established itself as a focal point for the development and vitality of painting since its inception in 2014.
-The gallery, which was founded by Béatrice Le Tirilly, a collector, and Barbara Satre, a contemporary art historian, interacts closely with art critics, scholars, and cultural and intellectual players with a concern for need.
+You can visit Galerie Béa Ba from 3pm to 7pm Wednesday through Saturday which has established itself as a focal point for the development and vitality of painting since its inception in 2014.
+The gallery was founded by Béatrice Le Tirilly who is a collector and Barbara Satre who is a contemporary art historian in your area and it interacts closely with art critics, scholars, and cultural and intellectual players with a concern for need.
 Béa-Ba wants to look at the numerous porosities that exist between modern creative activities from a visual perspective.

-Friche De La Belle De Mai, in its prototypal form, was developed in 1992 as a result of new models for public-interest urban cultural engagement known as third spaces.
-This one-of-a-kind, reimagined venue brings together creative activity, urban transformation processes, genuine regional ties, and dynamic collaboration.
+Friche De La Belle De Mai was developed in 1992 as a result of new models for public-interest urban cultural engagement known as third spaces.
+This one-of-a-kind reimagined venue brings together creative activity, urban transformation processes, genuine regional ties, and dynamic collaboration.
 Friche De La Belle De Mai serves as a cross-disciplinary venue as well as a workspace for 70 resident groups including 400 artists, producers, and others who work their daily.

 Materials & Supplies Near You

-These art stores near you should have all of the materials and supplies you need:
+These art stores in your area should have all of the materials and supplies you need:

-Le Géant Des Beaux Arts tries to decrease its ecological footprint on a daily basis through specific initiatives.
-They prioritize eco-designed items from manufacturers as a distributor and choose more ecologically friendly elements such as Mabef easels.
+Le Géant Des Beaux Arts tries to decrease its ecological footprint on a daily basis through specific initiatives prioritizing eco-designed items from manufacturers as a distributor and choose more ecologically friendly elements such as Mabef easels.

-La Reserve Des Arts aspires to provide the material requirements of artists, as well as act as a source of inspiration for professionals and a community where they may share their knowledge.
-To assist professionals in the cultural and creative industries in incorporating material reuse and eco-design into their production processes.
+Aspiring to provide the material requirements of artists as well as act as a source of inspiration for professionals and a community where they may share their knowledge is what La Reserve Des Arts is known for.

 Shows & Events